frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/payroll-period.md

 <img class="screenshot" alt="Payroll Period" src="/docs/assets/img/human-resources/payroll-period.png">

  Tax Slabs can also be applied based on certain properties of the employees such as date of birth or gender.
+You can set this in the Condition column of the Taxable Salary Slabs table.

-Additionally, Standard Tax Exemption Amount can be specified in the Payroll Period doctype.
+Additionally, Standard Tax Exemption Amount can be specified in the Payroll Period which will be applicabel for that entire period.

-Once the information is saved, you can also access [Employee Tax Exemption Proof Submission](/docs/user/manual/en/human-resources/employee-tax-exemption-proof-submission) and [Employee Tax Exemption Declaration](/docs/user/manual/en/human-resources/employee-tax-exemption-declaration) through the dashboard.

-> Note: Configuring Payroll Period is optional if you do not intend to use Flexible Benefits or Tax Slabs
+> **Note:** Configuring Payroll Period is optional if you do not intend to use Flexible Benefits or Tax Slabs for your organization.

 ## 3. Related Topics